Nearshoring Requires an Entirely New Ecosystem

 Instead, optionality is key.
 Nearshoring some production is wise, but businesses still must keep inexpensive sources available.
 And, as The Wall Street Journal noted, supply chains may be heavily reliant on many raw materials from China for a while.

 Mexico is getting a lot of press, and it’s natural that North American markets look to their southern neighbor.
-But Tompkins Ventures research has shown that capacity is limited.
+But Tompkins Ventures has conducted research that shows Mexico has limited capacity.
 South and Central American options, including Brazil, have the ability and availability to produce furniture, shoes, apparel and many other goods.
 And the top 5 countries in the ASEAN region (Thailand, Malaysia, Indonesia, Philippines, Vietnam) are already industrialized and producing semiconductors, electrical components and more.

 Reorienting supply chains to be less China-centric also gives suppliers the option to add automation and digitally enable their supply chains.